-Housing and Urban Development Employment and Training Program: The City of Pasadena Housing Department provides rental assistance (Section 8 Rental Assistance Program) for low income residents, affordable housing opportunities, outreach and counseling, landlord/tenant housing mediation services, tenant protections services, local emergency shelters for homeless clients (which can include free meals, information/assistance and referrals for social services, and supportive services) and referral to training and placement services offered through the Municipal Assistance Solutions and Hiring (MASH) program.
+Housing and Urban Development Employment and Training Program: The City of Pasadena Housing Department provides rental assistance (Section 8 Rental Assistance Program) for low income residents, affordable housing opportunities, outreach and counseling, landlord/tenant housing mediation services, tenant protection services, local emergency shelters for homeless clients (which can include free meals, information/assistance and referrals for social services, and supportive services) and referrals to training and placement services offered through the Municipal Assistance Solutions and Hiring (MASH) program.

 Unemployment Compensation: EDD staff are co-located at the Foothill WDB AJCC and provide information to customers regarding UI benefits.
-Foothill WDB's partnership with EDD is described above under "Wagner-Peyser."
+UI services are available online and by phone.

 Temporary Assistance for Needy Families/CalWORKs: Services to TANF/CalWORKS participants are provided through an MOU with Los Angeles County DPSS.
 Services include: assessment of needs, eligibility, intake and orientation; the development of curriculum and programs to serve eligible participants; training; the engagement of employers; counseling for academic, personal and career achievement; case management; job search and informational assistance; labor market information; supportive services; work-based learning opportunities; and, recruitment and referrals.
+Under the DPSS-funded Temporary Subsidized Employment (TSE) program, in PY 2020-21, Foothill WDB exceeded its performance goals.

 The coordination of services and resources provided by the partners occurs on multiple levels.
 Some of the providers and their services are co-located within the Foothill WDB AJCC.
-Other providers are located on site at the AJCC on designated days of the week.
+Other providers are located on site at the AJCC on designated days of the week or by appointment.
 Some of the providers serve on the Foothill Workforce Development Board.
-All partners participate in the Foothill WDB's One-Stop Partners Quarterly meetings.
+All partners are invited to participate in the Foothill WDB's One-Stop Partners Quarterly meetings.